ejlchappin/MidiSetlistController/README.md

 At the bottom of the screen, in large, the current item in the setlist is shown, for a clear view during live performances.

 # Configuring midi device
 The midi device is configured as follows.
-See the example below.
+See the example below for an example (a Roland FA-08).

-The first line selects the midi device.
+The first line selects the *midi device*.
 The midi device is configured by name, which can be found by pressing D, which lists all the devices available in the system.
-In may case it is a Roland FA-08, which is listed as FA-06 08.
 The name is put on the first line of the config.ini file.

-The second line is reserved for the pedal command which is done by control change signal, i.e. the channel, control change and value.
+The second line is reserved for the *pedal command* which is configured to a control change message, i.e. the channel, control change and value.
 These three are put, comma-separated, in this order.

-From the third line midi messages are configured, according to Shortcut,Midicode,InverseShortcut.
+From the third line *midi message shortcuts* are configured, according to Shortcut,Midicode,InverseShortcut.
 First the shortcut, that is the shortcut used in your setlist, the System Exclusive Message formatted in 7bit bytes, and the inverse command shortcut to undo the change, if that is available.
 Here are two commands listed, the first enabling patch 1 and the second disabling patch 1.
 These are each others inverse commands, so the third element of +1 contains -1 and vice versa.

-*Example config.ini:
+*Example config.ini:*

 FA-06 08